Faculty:Faculty of Science & Technology

 Areas of Expertise: Applied, Social and Health Psychology

-Suzanna is cognitive psychologist interested in food choice, the factors that determine food choice and the tools available to improve the healthiness of food choices.
+Suzanna is a cognitive psychologist interested in food choice, the factors that determine food choice and the tools available to improve the healthiness of food choices.

 Suzanna joined Anglia Ruskin in 2015, after four years working at the Behaviour and Health Research Unit, University of Cambridge with Prof Theresa Marteau.
 Prior to that she worked as a College Lecturer, Newnham College Cambridge, and was a Trevelyan Junior Research Fellow, Selwyn College, Cambridge, researching computational models of cognitive function.
 She complete her PhD in Behavioural Neuroscience at Cambridge University with Prof Timothy Bussey.